This is what your friend is referring to when he calls his truck “La Mamalona.”

-If you live in the California, South Western States, or in certain regions in Mexico you might come across a sticker with “La Mamalona” on someone’s truck or someone who identifies as a Takauache referring to their truck as the “La Mamalona.”
+If you live in the California, a South Western State, or in certain regions in Mexico you might come across a sticker with “La Mamalona” on someone’s truck.
+You might even find someone who identifies as a Takauache referring to their truck as the “La Mamalona.”

 Officially, Mamalón is a derogatory word to describe a lazy person, someone who typically does not work (unemployed by choice.)

-Mamalona is the feminie singular form of mamalón.
+Mamalona is the feminine singular form of mamalón.

 In recent times, Mexican and Mexican-American youth started to use Mamalon to mean cool.
 UrbanDictionary says mamalon is an adjective used for “a really f*****g awesome thing.”